Ensemble-Based Experimental Design for Targeting Data Acquisition to Inform Climate Models: Idealized GCM and experimental setup

-We construct the measurement error covariance matrix $\Delta$ to be diagonal with entries $d_i^2 = \Delta_{ii}>0$, where $i$ indexes over data type (three observed quantities) and over the number of discrete latitudes, We choose $d_i$ so that it is proportional to the mean $\mu_i$ of the variable in question, with a proportionality factor $C_{\max}=0.1$.
+We choose $d_i$ so that it is proportional to the mean $\mu_i$ of the variable in question, with a proportionality factor $C_{\max}=0.1$.
 To prevent the noise from becoming so large that the variables can cross a physical boundary $\partial \Omega_i$ (e.g., relative humidity becoming negative), we limit the noise standard deviation to a factor $C=0.2$ times the distance between the approximate 95\% noise confidence interval and the physical boundary:

-We carry out a set of control simulations, with the parameters fixed to standard values $\bbb[\theta]^\dagger$, where $\mmm[T]^{-1}(\bbb[\theta]^\dagger) = (0.7,2~\mathrm{h})$ are standard values used in previous studies \cite{OGorman08b}.
-We use this set of control simulations to estimate the restricted covariance matrix $W_k\Sigma(\bbb[\theta])W_k^T \approx W_k\Sigma(\bbb[\theta]^\dagger)W_k^T$ for performing uncertainty quantification with local data $\bbb[z]_k$ (stage 2 in Section~\ref{sec:over_alg}).
-In the statistically stationary case, we carry out control simulations for 650 windows of length $T=30~\mathrm{days}$, discarding the first 50 months for spin-up, and calculate the sample covariance matrix $\Sigma(\bbb[\theta^\dagger])$ from the latter 600 samples.
-Here, $W_k\Sigma(\bbb[\theta]^\dagger)W_k^T$ is a symmetric matrix whose size depends on the design space; it represents noise from internal variability in 30-day time averages.
+In our proof-of-concept experiments, we generate a sample of ground truth data, $\bbb[z]_k$, and its variability, by carrying out a set of control simulations, with the parameters fixed to values $\bbb[\theta]^\dagger$, where $\mmm[T]^{-1}(\bbb[\theta]^\dagger) = (0.7,2~\mathrm{h})$ are standard values used in previous studies \cite{OGorman08b}.
+We use this set of control simulations to estimate the restricted covariance matrix $W_k\Sigma(\bbb[\theta])W_k^T \approx W_k\Sigma(\bbb[\theta]^\dagger)W_k^T$ for any $k$.
+In the statistically stationary case, we carry out control simulations for 200 windows of length $T=90~\mathrm{days}$, after discarding the first 50 months for spin-up, and we calculate the sample covariance matrix $\Sigma(\bbb[\theta^\dagger])$ from the 200 samples.
+Here, $W_k\Sigma(\bbb[\theta]^\dagger)W_k^T$ is a symmetric matrix whose size depends on the design space; it represents noise from internal variability in the 90-day time averages.
 In the seasonally varying case, we carry out a control simulation for 150 years, discarding the first 4 years for spin-up, and obtain the sample covariance matrix $\Sigma(\bbb[\theta^\dagger])$ from the stacked seasonal ($T=90~\mathrm{days}$) averages.
-In the seasonal case, it is a symmetric matrix whose size depends on $4$ times the design space and represents noise from internal variability in the 90-day time averages.
-In practical implementations of this methodology, good estimates of the local variability that we represent with $W_k\Sigma(\bbb[\theta]^\dagger)W_k^T$ can be made from the observed climatology of the statistics of interest.
+In the seasonal case, $W_k\Sigma(\bbb[\theta]^\dagger)W_k^T$ is a symmetric matrix whose size depends on $4$ times the design space.
+We add a small regularization term of $10^{-4}$ to the diagonal of $\Sigma(\bbb[\theta]^\dagger)$ to prevent zero variability, which occurs due to finite-time averages of intense precipitation.
+In practical implementations of this method, good estimates of the local variability that we represent by $W_k\Sigma(\bbb[\theta]^\dagger)W_k^T$ can be obtained from the observed climatology of the statistics of interest, instead of estimating them from a control simulation of the GCM.